 Willingness to deploy to high threat environments to provide care and consultation to persons under Chief of Mission Authority.
 Ability to consult with senior leaders, officers and family members with tact, recognizing the limited role of the physician in a non-medical organizational environment.
 Ability to work effectively with colleagues from other cultures.
 Able to create supportive and effective relationships in overseas environments, due to successful self-management.

 Applicants must be able to integrate clinical, administrative and management skills to effectively meet the mental health needs of U.S. Foreign Service employees and their eligible family members assigned overseas.
 Regional Medical Officer/Psychiatrists must be skilled and experienced clinicians able to gain the confidence of their patients, co-workers and supervisors, and capable of working independently in complex and difficult situations.

-Applicants must be a skilled and experienced practitioner with excellent interpersonal skills.
+Applicant must be a skilled and experienced practitioner with excellent interpersonal skills.
 Applicant must be able to function well within a complex organization and have experience working in a high stress environment.
 The individual must be able to recognize and treat a wide range of mental health disorders and manage the special challenges of providing care to a diverse population, scattered over a large geographical area where local medical and mental health resources may be limited or non-existent.
 Clinical experience in child/adolescent psychiatric, marital/family therapy, cross cultural psychiatry, crisis intervention and substance abuse is desirable.